M-arcus/cloudron-docs/knowledgebase/docs/apps/rainloop.md

 Restart the app for the changes to take effect.

+!!! warning "Disable admin panel after use"
     We highly recommend disabling the admin panel after use.